ManaliJain06/fa18-281-us-west-1a/TeamProjectJournal.md

   - Create database design for the restaurant module

 # Varun
     - Created User API desgin document.
 Which contains the details of all the api user module will have.
     - Understanding the restful standards and implementing .
     - Learning Golang for implementing the Gol mongodb

 # Fulbert
     - Created Order API design document which will function as cart
     - Start creating a local mongodb for testing
     - Start working on REST API development

+## Blockers
+None as of now.

 # Week 3 (11/11/2019 - 11/17/2019)

 ## Minutes of meeting for team meeting